CCJD8/ATLAS-Higgs-Project/README.md

 ## ATLAS-Higgs-Project
 This repository hosts the programs used in the project I worked on in 2023 "background reduction for the Higgs' associated ZH production and subsequent b-quark decay channel using deep neural networks trained on Standard Model generated data for the ATLAS detector".
+The code has been refactored more recently to be more easily understood and read by others.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/d00bd5cd-8cf7-44ec-9184-932aa99f61e6" alt="Tree-level-Feynman-diagram-of-the-associated-production-of-Higgs-boson" width="383" height="211"/>